Frank Lovato Jr.: Riding career

-Lovato spent most of this childhood growing up and going to school in the suburb of Cherry Hill, NJ.
-At age 14 he left home to go work on a Thoroughbred farm in Ocala, Florida where he worked as a farm hand and rider.
+Lovato spent most of this childhood growing up and going to school in the suburb of Cherry Hill, New Jersey.
+At age 14 he left home to go work on a Thoroughbred farm in Ocala, Florida, where he worked as a farm hand and rider.
 At 16, he went to work for trainer Robert "Bobby" Murty, who put Lovato under contract and helped him get his first exercise riders' license in February 1979 at Hialeah Park Race Track.

 After obtaining his GED high school diploma in early 1979, as a graduation present, Murty named Frankie on his first horse in May of that same year at Hialeah.
-Lovato then went to Belmont Park in New York where he continued to be the head exercise rider for Murty Stable and rode a few more races over the course of the summer.
-He won his first race on October 9, 1979 aboard "Star T Lee" at the Meadowlands Racetrack in New Jersey for trainer Doug Peterson and Tayhill Stable.
+Lovato then went to Belmont Park in New York, where he continued to be the head exercise rider for Murty Stable and rode a few more races over the course of the summer.
+He won his first race on October 9, 1979, aboard "Star T Lee" at the Meadowlands Racetrack in New Jersey for trainer Doug Peterson and Tayhill Stable.

-Murty then sent Lovato to trainer Jerry Noss in Ohio and he went on to become the 2nd leading rider of the meet and leading apprentice of the year at Thistledown.
-Over the course of his apprentice year, Lovato claimed leading apprentice titles not only in OH, but also in LA, NY & NJ.
+Murty then sent Lovato to trainer Jerry Noss in Ohio and he went on to become the second leading rider of the meet and leading apprentice of the year at Thistledown.
+Over the course of his apprentice year, Lovato claimed leading apprentice titles not only in Ohio, but also in Louisiana, New York and New Jersey.
 Lovato was voted the Eclipse Award for Outstanding Apprentice Jockey in 1980.

 At age 18, Lovato had mounts in the Preakness, Belmont and Travers Stakes.
-In the 1981 Jockey Club Gold Cup, he rode 50-1 longshot Peatmoss, almost beating the great John Henry and Bill Shoemaker, which could have been one of the biggest upsets of the decade.
-A week later, Frankie and Peatmoss teamed up again to win the Kelso Handicap for the 2nd year in a row.
+In the 1981 Jockey Club Gold Cup, he rode 50–1 longshot Peatmoss, almost beating the great John Henry and Bill Shoemaker, which could have been one of the biggest upsets of the decade.
+A week later, Frankie and Peatmoss teamed up again to win the Kelso Handicap for the second year in a row.

 A few days later, Lovato was badly injured at the Meadowlands when his mount flipped over on top of him during the post parade.
 Frankie suffered a badly fractured femur requiring multiple surgeries and as a result, it cost him nearly 10 months of rehabilitation and recovery.
 It was during this time, Lovato developed a wooden horse to train on that later became the inspiration for the Equicizer.

 Based mainly on the East Coast, Lovato rode at tracks all around the country throughout a career that spanned 25 years.
 He rode his last race on September 19, 2004, and thereafter retired from racing.
 In 2012, Lovato participated in a Legends Race at Arlington Park, during a week of racing events to benefit the Permanently Disabled Jockeys Fund (PDJF).

 He and his wife Sandy, a certified Professional Association of Therapeutic Horsemanship (PATH International) instructor, also co-founded a therapeutic riding organization, Stampede of Dreams.